The Arts are Everywhere You Look in Maine's Kennebec Valley

 Theater and Musical Performance

 There is no denying that the Kennebec Valley offers many exciting options for live performances.
 Waterville Opera House now offers performances year-round.
 During the summer visit the majestic Snow Pond Center for the Arts in Sidney.
 Lakewood Theater in Madison raises its curtain every season, as does the Gaslight Theater in Hallowell, Johnson Hall in Gardiner, and Theater at Monmouth.
-Hallowell has many year-round music venues, including a stage right on the banks of the Kennebec.
+Hallowell and Gardiner have many year-round music venues, including stages right on the banks of the Kennebec.
 Lovers of country and bluegrass should also check out the Blistered Fingers family bluegrass festival and Country Fest in Litchfield.

 Art Museums and Galleries